 1. QVB — The Tea Room

 This QVB classic comes with all the European vibes, dazzling chandeliers and plush velour chairs.
 You’ll be transported to another era altogether as you dive into your dainty finger sandwiches, pastries, scones topped with raspberry jam and cream and savoury pastries.
 They also have a huge selection of teas, from sparkling high tea to traditional high tea.
-There’s also a cocktail high tea so there’s heaps to choose from.
+There’s also a cocktail high tea for extra indulgence.
 Given that it’s in the QVB, you can’t really fault the location.
 The Tea Room makes for a classy and intimate high tea experience.

 2. The Langham Sydney

-If it’s luxury and opulence you’re after, you don’t have to look much further than The Langham.
+If it’s an afternoon of indulgence you’re after, you don’t have to look much further than The Langham.
 One of the most delightfully beautiful spots for a leisurely high tea, you’ll be spoilt for choice with their elaborate menu offerings.
 Elevated by beautiful Wedgwood teaware, there’s sandwiches, scones, meringue tarts, chocolate mousse, truffle and mushroom arancini, beef pies and more.
 You’ll be seated at the splendid Palm Court, soaking up the sunlight as you enjoy your food and drinks.

 3. QT Sydney